shoppingflux/php-sdk/docs/manual/resources/order.md

 $orderApi->execute($operation);
 ```

-Operations allowed on existing order will always be accepted as they are treated asynchronously.
+Operations allowed on existing orders will always be accepted, as they are treated asynchronously.
-When sending operation on order you will receive a collection of tickets corresponding to tasks in our system
+When sending operations on an order, you will receive a collection of tickets corresponding to tasks in our system
-that will handle the requested operation.
+that will handle the requested operations.
 With this ticket collection you will be able to find what ticket has been associated with the operation on an order.

 ```php